Final Revisions to the Common Rule

 CITI Program's Plan

-We have developed a new course, resources, and plan to update all of our content by the Final Rule's general compliance date (21 January 2019).
+We have developed a new course, released free resources, created legacy versions of HSR courses, and updated all of our content to reflect the 2018 Requirements.

 Revised Common Rule

 This new course provides training on the revisions to the Common Rule.
-It can be used by organizations and learners to address their current needs as they prepare for the Final Rule going into effect.
+It can be used by organizations and learners to provide specific training on the regulatory changes.

 Final Rule Resources

-CITI Program has created resources to help the research community understand the revisions to the Common Rule issued by HHS in its Final Rule published on 19 January 2017.
+CITI Program has created resources to help the research community understand the revisions to the Common Rule.
 These resources were developed with the assistance of expert authors and peer reviewers.

 Revisions to Current Content

-Module ID numbers will not change, nor will any aspect of an organization's course requirements (for example, module status such as "Required" or "Optional" or passing score requirements).
+Module ID numbers did not change, nor did any aspect of an organization's course requirements (for example, module or passing score requirements).

 - Organizations will not have to request the updated content.
-The revised content will replace the current content automatically.
-We will notify organizations when the update occurs.
+The revised content replaced the current content automatically.
+We notified organizations when the update occurred.

 - Learners who already completed an affected course, will not have to re-complete the revised content unless required by their organization.
 They will have access to the revised modules in their gradebooks.

-- All learners will be presented with all updated modules in their courses after the compliance and effective date.
+- All learners will be presented with revised modules in their courses after the update on 20 January 2019.
 Credit for any modules completed prior to the update are preserved.

-- All learners who complete modules prior to the effective and compliance date may return after the modules are updated, and re-complete modules to receive Final Rule training.
+- All learners who completed modules prior to the 20 January 2019 update may return after the modules are updated and review the revised Common Rule content (integrated into the modules).

-How do we update learners on the new regulatory requirements?
+How do our training options address the new regulatory requirements?

-What if I want learners to receive training that is not updated to the 2018 requirements (that does not contain any changes from the revised Common Rule)?
+What if I want learners to receive training that is not updated to the 2018 Requirements (does not contain any changes from the revised Common Rule)?

-CITI Program is offering a “Legacy” content option.
-Legacy versions of courses reflect the core modules that focus on/or relate to elements of the Common Rule.
-There are two legacy track offerings – Biomed and SBE, with each having one Basic and one Refresher level versions of the courses.
-Legacy versions of content must be requested through CITI Program Support.
+CITI Program is offering a “legacy” content option.
+Legacy versions of courses reflect the core modules that focus on/or relate to elements of the Common Rule’s pre-2018 requirements.
+There are two legacy track offerings – Biomed and SBE, with each having one Basic and one Refresher course.
+Legacy versions of content must be requested through CITI Program Support and require new gradebooks.

 - Federal Register: Federal Policy for the Protection of Human Subjects: Six Month Delay of the General Compliance Date of Revisions While Allowing the Use of Three Burden-Reducing Provisions During the Delay Period (06/19/2018)